plisdku/simcity/notes.md

 Also I made a repo on GitHub for this.
 Huzzah.

 Learned about the camera's "up" setting.
 The default up vector is the y axis, I guess.
 I set it to be z by default because I like z to be up.

+## 24.12.07

+Coming back to try some more I guess.
+Figured out how to run the server at least (`npx vite`).

+I've been thinking about the crummy javascript style here.
+Maybe I can improve it.